 If a court receives confirmation that you are either employed or a student, the court has the discretion to allow you to continue your employment or schooling for up to 12 hours per day and not more than five days per week.
 You would then spend the remainder of your time serving your jail sentence.

 The paperwork and request for this kind of permission can be complicated, but with the help of an experienced Arizona attorney, you are better able to protect your rights.

 Consult a Reckless Driving Attorney

-If you have been arrested for reckless driving, an experienced attorney at the law offices of Shawn B. Hamp can represent you in your defense.
+If you have been arrested for reckless driving, an experienced attorney at The Hamp Law Offices can represent you in your defense.